Sign in Create account

 Gauge: 16 sts, 8 rows = 4”

-Finished size: 9 ½” across, 8” tall
+Finished Size: 9 ½” across, 8” tall

-Special stitches:
+Special Stitches

-bpdc- back post double crochet.
 A stitch made around the back of the post of the dc instead of into the “v” on top of the dc.
 Yo, insert hook from back to front, then back again around the post of the dc indicated, draw up a loop, yo pull through 2 loops on hook, yo pull through last 2 loops on hook.
 Bpdc made.

-Fpdc- front post double crochet.
 A stitch made around the front of the post of the dc instead of into the “v” on top of the dc.
 Yo, insert hook through the front to the back, then in front again around the post of the dc indicated, draw up a loop, yo pull through 2 loops on hook, yo pull through last 2 loops on hook.
 Fpdc made.

 “Invisible join” is a technique of joining rounds by sewing a faux stitch into a project’s final stitches with a yarn needle in order to avoid the noticeable knot made when finishing with a slip-stitch.
 There are many helpful tutorials online to assist with this finishing technique, if desired.